Skip to Content

 Leeds city centre

 Leeds is one of the biggest cities in the north of England, and well worth visiting during your trip there.
-You’ll find plenty to do such as explore the Corn Exchange in the city centre and see all the shops and cafes there.

-As with most places in England, Leeds has some impressive churches.
-One of which is Kirkstall Abbey.
 The Abbey was founded in 1172, and similar to Whitby Abbey, it was a victim of Henry VIII’s dissolution of the monasteries, ending up in ruins.

 Leeds City Museum is worth visiting if you want to learn about the city and region of Yorkshire as a whole.
 While the Leeds Art Gallery has plenty of interesting exhibits to check out too!

-If you want to get some fresh air, you can visit Roundhay Park, which is one of the largest city parks in Europe.
-It’s an ideal place to go on a hot summer’s day!
+If you want to get some fresh air, you can visit Roundhay Park, which is one of the largest city parks in northern Europe.

 Whitby